TechnologyMan101/pop-os-setup-script/README.md

 Please copy the TTF Essential Font Pack from Extras at https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
 This is required to perform these actions as this is modifying files on the system level.

-Please add yourself to `vboxusers` using `sudo usermod -a -G vboxusers $USER` and then reboot.
+Please add yourself to `vboxusers` using `sudo usermod -aG vboxusers $USER` and then reboot.
 Only do this if you have VirtualBox installed.

 # Keyboard Shortcuts: